fhdsl/metricminer/README.md

 ## Bulk Retrievals

-Maybe you just want to retrieval it ALL.
-We have som wrapper functions that will attempt to do this for you.
+Maybe you just want to retrieve it ALL.
+We have some wrapper functions that will attempt to do this for you.
 These functions are a bit more precarious/risky in that there may be reasons certain websites/repos/events/data may not be able to be collected.
 So collecting repositories one by one will allow you more insight into what is happening.

 However, these bulk retrieval functions may help you if you want to grab ALL of your accounts data in one swoop.
 Just make sure to carefully look over and curate that data after it is attempted to be collected.
 You may find some retrievals are empty for potentially good reasons (for example if a google form has no responses to collect it will show up with "no responses" in the respective part of the list).